matteron/mattia.id_old/src/pages/projects/tono.md

 #### Updated: January 3, 2024 (a casual 3.5 years later)
 ---

 I do apologize if anyone read all those ramblings just to find a blank header where the description of the better version of the project was supposed to be.
-The following is an even more rambley, unreviewed, unedited attempt at remembering how I made v2.
+The following is an even more rambley, unreviewed, and unedited attempt at remembering how I made v2.
 You've been warned <3

 ---

-Either way, I'm a bit rusty on all the details now, but at some point I took another swing at the idea.
+I'm a bit rusty on all the details now, but at some point I took another swing at the idea.
 Main focus was performance and getting cartridge reading to be consistent.
 Both issues kinda ruined the entire "experience" of using the thing so I got a little fixated.
 My general goal was to not be worse than a record player.

 First thing was to get rid of the pi.
 I mostly used it because it was easy and Tono was supposed to be a quick fun thing to try, but it was a whole computer running a proper os.
 I still very much didn't know what I was doing, but was vaguely aiming at the world of single board computers because I felt like it something be powerful enough to play flac files (I still had a what.cd sticker on my water bottle in 2019, it better player flac files dang it).